dpplweb/dppl-content/_posts/christina/0405-01-01-computers.md

 [GCFLearnFree.org](http://www.gcflearnfree.org)

-Learning activities in technology, math and literacy.
+This site has learning activities in technology, math and literacy.
 From the Goodwill Community Foundation.